icopy-site/awesome/docs/awesome/awesome-ruby.md

 ## Serverless

 * [FaaStRuby](https://faastruby.io) - Serverless Software Development Platform for Ruby and Crystal developers.
+* [Jets](https://github.com/tongueroo/jets) - A Ruby Serverless Framework to create and deploy serverless microservices with ease, and to seamlessly glue AWS services.

 ## Scheduling

 * [minicron](https://github.com/jamesrwhite/minicron) - A system to manage and monitor cron jobs.
 * [resque-scheduler](https://github.com/resque/resque-scheduler) - A light-weight job scheduling system built on top of Resque.
 * [rufus-scheduler](https://github.com/jmettraux/rufus-scheduler) - Job scheduler for Ruby (at, cron, in and every jobs).
+* [Sidekiq-Cron](https://github.com/ondrejbartas/sidekiq-cron) - A scheduling add-on for Sidekiq.
 * [Whenever](https://github.com/javan/whenever) - A Ruby gem that provides a clear syntax for writing and deploying cron jobs.

 ## Scientific